VII-18: Child Abuse, Neglect and Trafficking

 Board Policy with Guidelines

 Effective Date: 12/16/1982

-Subject: Child Abuse - Neglect
+Subject: Child Abuse, Neglect and Trafficking

-- It is not the responsibility of the school employee to:
+- It is NOT the responsibility of the school employee to:

 - Prove that the child has been abused or neglected.

 - Determine whether the child is in need of

 to this policy for help in determining if the child may have been abused or neglected.